couchbaselabs/Couchbase.Lite.Mapping/README.md

 ```

 ## Contributors ##
-Couchbase.Lite.Mapping is an open source project and community contributions are welcome whether they be pull-requests, feedback or filing bug tickets or feature requests.
+Couchbase.Lite.Mapping is an open source project and community contributions are welcome whether they be pull-requests, feedback or filing bug tickets or feature requests. **Please include appropriate unit tests with pull-requests.**

 We appreciate any contribution no matter how big or small!

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=plastic)](https://opensource.org/licenses/Apache-2.0)